Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Customizing HTTP requests

-Service clients expose low-level [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods) that allow callers to customize HTTP requests by passing an optional `RequestOptions` parameter.  `RequestOptions` can be used to modify various aspects of the request sent by the service method, such as adding a request header, or adding a policy to the client pipeline that can modify the request directly before sending it to the service. `RequestOptions` also allows an client user to pass a `CancellationToken` to the method.
+Service clients expose low-level [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods) that allow callers to customize HTTP requests by passing an optional `RequestOptions` parameter.  `RequestOptions` can be used to modify various aspects of the request sent by the service method, such as adding a request header, or adding a policy to the client pipeline that can modify the request directly before sending it to the service. `RequestOptions` also allows a client user to pass a `CancellationToken` to the method.

 ```C# Snippet:RequestOptionsReadme
 // Create RequestOptions instance